PlanchaCorp/UnityStarterProject/README.md

 ## Coding patterns

-*Now this part is something we never properly implement, but I want to try to create less buggy games using it*
-I will talk about some design patterns regarding architecture.
-If you're not too confident about the topic and feel it's is too complicated for now, Don't concern yourself about it
+Our code tends to become messy.
+We should try to use some robust patterns to avoid bugs

 ### State

-Our code easily become a mess because we don't do states (or not enough).
+Our code easily become convoluted because we don't do states (or not enough).

 #### The problem